 The last quatrain is filled with offerings from the cat.
 He tells his owner that if she would only listen to him, he would “teach” her how to,

 as falling asleep and waking and stretching…

-In the last two lines of the poem the speaker concludes his previous thoughts.
+In the last two lines of ‘The cat’s song‘, the speaker concludes his previous thoughts.
 He offers the owner one last thing, the ability to,

 Be still as an egg